On-Line Guide for Newcomers to ABM (Axelrod and Tesfatsion)

 - Note: Schelling is a co-recipient of the 2005 Bank of

-Sweden Prize in Economic Sciences in Honor of Alfred Nobel (also known as the Nobel
+Sweden Prize in Economic Sciences in Honor of Alfred Nobel (also known as the Nobel Prize in Economics).

 - Tesfatsion, Leigh (2008), Agent-Based Modeling: A Bridge Between Games & Social Sciences